-- 4. Receipt-based T&E management: This approach is characterized by managerial discretion post-trip at the expense point, reimbursement tied to receipts, no preferred travel agency or formal supplier programs, limited technology without corporate online bookings and little or no use of travel data. - 5.
-An approach popularized as "open booking" includes some characteristics of the models above, excluding the mandated program approach, and is akin to an oldfashioned per diem when coupled with precise spending limits.
+- 5. An approach popularized as "open booking" includes some characteristics of the models above, excluding the mandated program approach, and is akin to an oldfashioned per diem when coupled with precise spending limits.
 Business travelers are permitted to book outside the designated channel or channels, perhaps on the condition that they use a designated corporate payment mechanism, keep total trip spending below prescribed levels and/or inform the travel department of their plans.
 Potential benefits include empowered travelers who are allowed to choose travel suppliers and directly control more aspects of their journey.
-Critics point to reduced corporate control that could jeopardize data quality, purchasing leverage and duty of care requirements related to tracking travelers' whereabouts. - D. Peer review: Benchmark with companies that have similar travel patterns and costs, especially firms in the same industry.
-Try to discover which practices would best serve strategic values and goals.
-Such studies ideally are conducted independently from travel suppliers that may have their own agendas.
-Other resources include studies published by business travel publications, third-party consultancies and business travel associations.
+Critics point to reduced corporate control that could jeopardize data quality, purchasing leverage and duty-ofcare requirements related to tracking travelers' whereabouts. - D. Peer review: Benchmark with companies that have similar travel